subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 ### Why do the transformation

 Why not use the input matrix x directly as we did in the bare bone attention example ?
+While doing the pair-wise scoring on the input matrix, you notice that the diagonal values of the resultant matrix is all 1.
+This would mean that we are instructing the word to attend more to itself.

 The matrices wq,wk and wv serve as a parameter to the final neural network and will be adjusted based on gradients during back probagation.
 This will allow the network to learn the new feature space.
 I always had this question about the importance of word embeddings for downstream natural language processing tasks.
 Had recently put a survey in linked in.
 [Clicke here for the survey](https://www.linkedin.com/posts/gopi-subramanian-39bba651_building-custom-llms-activity-7096593842291818496-sdNe?utm_source=share&utm_medium=member_desktop)
 Say we are building a classifier on a corpus of